Social Media Marketing For Makeup Artists: 14 Steps To Do It Right

 5. Add a “Book Now” button to your social media profiles

-If you have an online booking system, you can link it to your social media profiles so your customers can book from there.
-If you don’t, it’s important to get one.
-You can use an app or software such as Appointfix to easily set up an online booking system.
-This way, you allow people to book an appointment, straight from your social media profiles.
+If you use the Appointfix online booking system, you can link it to your social media profiles so your customers can book from there.
+If you don’t, you can read more about how to create an online booking system for a small business.

 While it might sound complicated, it’s actually quite simple.
 The booking system is a web page where your customers can book appointments themselves, based on your schedule.
 This is how your online booking page could look like, this is what people would see after clicking “Book Now” on your Facebook or Instagram page.